mirabor/AIdvocatAR/README.md

 # App Demo

-# How to Run
+# how to run
-First make sure to install XCode version 13 or later and have iPhone X or later versions.
+- install XCode version 13 and have an iPhone X or later

-Clone the repository:
+- clone the repo

-Go to the project directory.
+- Go to the project directory

+*might add firebase components later but not rn. don't do the below if not using firebase!*

-Next, run the following command to create podfile.
+- (if firebase used) run the following command to create podfile
 ```bash
 pod init
 ```

-Open the podfile by the following command to add the dependencies.
+- open the podfile
 ```bash
 open podfile
 ```

-Copy and paste the follwing text to the podfile
+- copy and paste this to the podfile
 ```
 # Uncomment the next line to define a global platform for your project
 platform :ios, '14.0'